 WORLD – The power of global connections, and Marriott’s global network.

 Phase 01 – Video loop

 While the code for the installation was being written this animation was designed and created to tease what was to come.
 Electric lines gently and consistently travel back and forth between ‘Data Spheres’.
 These lines represent streams of data and connectivity between Marriott’s many properties.
 They are intended to illustrate the positive, and impressive experiences shared by Marriott’s global guests.
 The installation uses a network of MAC ‘Mini’ computers connected to 6 individual projectors, with a combined length of over 100ft.
-Animation was configured to overlap and merge seamlessly between each projection.
-As a result the installation appears to be one giant canvas.
+The animation was configured to overlap and merge seamlessly between each projection.
+As a result, the installation appears to be one giant canvas.

 Phase 02 – Interactive Installation

 We partnered with Unity, and Intel using their RealSense Depth Camera / Sensors to retrieve depth and position data.
 Capable of recognizing multiple users at once, this meant the piece was truly interactive, with the actions of one user directly affecting the interaction of others in the corridor.
 Using unique and specially written code, and built using the Unity game engine, this piece is truly bespoke.